Save SA Farmers' Livestock - Giant Hay Bales appeal

 "Don't be fooled by the Green Drought" is what our farmers are telling us.

-Although parts of South Australia have finally started to receive rain during June, often it looks like the hills and paddocks are lush and green now, but it's misleading.
+Although parts of South Australia finally started to receive rain during June and it's starting to look like the hills and paddocks are lush and green, but it's misleading.
 Weeds and low grass sprouting aren't enough to feed livestock.

-For those farmers who were in a position to sew some seed to get new hay / grain crops germinating, it could take up to 4 months in this winter chill to get it to maturity to enable harvest.
+For farmers who were in a position to sow some seed to get new hay / grain crops germinating, it could take up to four months in this winter chill to get it to maturity and ready for harvest.

 Rotary and Farmers Relief Agency know we have a long job ahead still to ensure that our Farmers continue to receive the fodder they so desperately need.
-For example, right now, we've just brought 12 Truck Loads of Hay over from Western Australia : 360 massive bales weighing about 252 Tonne.
-This will supply about 25 farms around the Adelaide Hills and Murray Mallee and beyond over the next fortnight.
+Every day, more farmers register with us for help.

-BTW - SA's Mid-North region in many areas might have only received about 8 to 15mm over June, missing the heavier rains of late.
-They're still desperate to receive those soaking rains to get their seed to germinate.
+FYI - many areas of SA's Mid-North received only 8 to 15mm through June, missing the heavier rains that benefitted southern areas.
+They're still desperate to receive soaking rains to get their seed to germinate.

 Stay tuned for more detailed updates and photos soon.